uwplse/Cassius/README.md

 ### Downloading the CSSWG test suite and the FWTs

-Choose a directory DIR to obtain the CSSWG test suite and the FWTs, then obtain them by running:
+Choose a directory `DIR` to obtain the CSSWG test suite and the FWTs, then obtain them by running (the VM uses `~/src/`):

 <!-- TODO -->